 A court can modify or change child support if a person’s income level changes.

-Some generally accepted reasons to modify child support include:
+Some accepted reasons to modify child support include:

 Courts can also consider the following factors in raising or lowering child support obligations above or below guidelines:

-Child support obligations usually end when the minor child becomes emancipated (achieves independence, usually at the age of 18).
+Child support obligations usually end when the minor child becomes emancipated (achieves independence, generally at the age of 18).
 Different jurisdictions maintain different emancipation ages.
-In California the emancipation age is 18, but a parent may still be obligated to pay child support for a 19 year old child who is still enrolled in high school full-time.
+In California, the emancipation age is 18, but a parent may still be obligated to pay child support for a 19-year-old child who is still enrolled in high school full-time.

 Emancipation can also happen through military service.
 Financial support for adult disabled children may continue, if necessary, even after emancipation (reaching the age of majority).

-One of the major differences between child support and spousal support is the tax burden that these forms of payments have on the recipient spouse.
-Child support is not tax deductible to the paying spouse, meaning that the paying spouse must pay taxes on this money, and the recipient parent of the child support payment does not have to pay taxes on it.
-On the other hand, spousal support is tax deductible to the paying spouse, and the recipient spouse must pay taxes on these payments.
-Thus, many batterers and other non-custodial parents will attempt to pay their former partner spousal support instead of child support, because of the tax implications.
+One of the significant differences between child support and spousal support is the tax burden that these forms of payments have on the recipient spouse.
+Child support is not tax-deductible to the paying spouse, meaning that the paying spouse must pay taxes on this money, and the recipient parent of the child support payment does not have to pay taxes on it.
+On the other hand, spousal support is tax-deductible to the paying spouse, and the recipient spouse must pay taxes on these payments.
+As a result, many batterers and other non-custodial parents will attempt to pay their former partner spousal support instead of child support due to tax implications.

-The recipient spouse often agrees to this arrangement, because she reasons that she receives the same amount of money either way.
-However, in fact, this reclassification of support payments can end up costing the recipient spouse hundreds or thousands of dollars in taxes.
+The recipient spouse often agrees to this arrangement because they reason that they will receive the same amount of money either way.
+However, this reclassification of support payments can end up costing the recipient spouse hundreds or thousands of dollars in taxes.

 4015 E. Paradise Falls Dr. Suite 131, Tucson, Arizona 85712